 The trick is to not overuse them.

-If the emotion needs to be carried over a long scene, I like to space out my physical details so the reader can see the POV is feeling X, and then have little reminders as the scene unfolds that the emotion hasn't changed.
-If it's fear, they might start out with a racing heart, get the shakes later, wipe sweat from their brow after that.
-I usually won't have them feel all three at once unless the scene calls for it.
-Like if they're having a stressful "holy cow" breakdown moment or you want that heavy does of emotion.
+If the emotion needs to be carried over a long scene, try spacing out the physical details so the reader can see the POV is feeling X emotion, and then slip in little reminders as the scene unfolds that the emotion hasn't changed.
+If it's fear, the POV might start out with a racing heart, get the shakes later, wipe sweat from her brow after that.
+Avoid having her feel all three at once unless the scene calls for it.
+Like if she's having a stressful "holy cow" breakdown moment or you want that heavy does of emotion.

-I'll also look at the more subtle ways to show fear.
-Folks act differently when they're scared.
-Their reactions and thoughts will reflect that fear.
+Also look at the more subtle ways to show fear.
+Folks act differently when they're scared, and their reactions and thoughts will reflect that fear.
 They might constantly look around, or jump at sounds, question everyone they see and worry they're coming after them.
 Whatever fits your POV's mindset at that moment.
-They might grab a weapon and hold it tight, or put their back to a wall.
-They might pull their hair forward and hide behind it so none can see their face.
+She might grab a weapon and hold it tight, or put her back to a wall.
+She might pull her hair forward and hide behind it so none can see her face.

-They might also think about the stakes or what they have to lose.
+She might also think about the stakes or what she has to lose.
 Worrying about being thrown in jail can show fear just as well as shaky hands.
-They might even talk to themselves.
-Nya does this when I want an emotion to be right there on the surface.
-I'll give her urgent thoughts in first person italics: Don't see me, please don't see me.
+She might even talk to herself.
+My protagonist Nya does this when I want an emotion to be right there on the surface.
+I'll write her urgent thoughts in first person italics for emphasis: Don't see me, please don't see me.

-If you mix all of these things together, you can space out the emotional details so you're not heaping them on the reader at once.
+Mixing all of these elements helps space out the emotional details so you're not heaping them on the reader at once.
 Readers are smart, and they can figure out an emotion when they see it.
-And if you save some details, then it gives you the freedom to do a little more if the emotions gets stronger later.
+Plus, if you save some details, then it gives you the freedom to do a little more if the emotions get stronger later.

-A fun trick on that... chances are if the emotion gets stronger it's because the stakes have gone up in some way.
+If the emotion gets stronger it's usually because the stakes have gone up in some way.
 This is a great time to use internalization or even dialog to show what the POV is thinking about.
-Make that emotion personal to them and not just an external feeling, and that'll help tweak those emotional stakes as well as the external stakes.
+Make that emotion personal to her and not just an external feeling, and that'll help tweak those emotional stakes as well as the external stakes.

-The second part of the question was how to do it without making your MC seem too self aware.
-That's much easier to do, actually, because as long as you don't write them noticing they're scared or reflecting on their emotions, they're just feeling them.
+The second part of the question asks how to show emotions without making the MC seem too self aware.
+That's much easier to do, actually, because as long as you don't write her noticing she's scared or reflecting on her emotions, she just feels them.

-Sometimes it's spotting those cliches or word packages. (a word package is a combination of words commonly used, but haven't fallen to cliche status.
+A red flag here are cliches and word packages. (a word package is a combination of words commonly used, but haven't fallen to cliche status.
 Like "abject poverty" "general consensus" and "sweat from my brow").
-We see them so often they slip in there without us even noticing.
-But they're placeholder words, relying on a cultural understanding of the phrase and not actual showing of the meaning behind that phrase, so it feels like it's describing an emotion when it's really not.
+We see them so often they slip into the text without us even noticing.
+They're placeholder words, relying on a cultural understanding of the phrase and not actually showing of the meaning behind that phrase, so it feels like it's describing an emotion when it's really not.

-Although the question specifies first person, all this applies to both first and third person POVs.
+Although the question specifies first person, these tips apply to both first and third person POVs.
 Just like show don't tell, if you can avoid explaining why to a reader, and just show the results of that why, you'll paint a picture they can understand that puts them right in the action.
 Let the reader figure out why by what they see on the page.